 One of their favorite outfits is a brightly colored skirt (one of many) and a coordinating blouse similar to those shown below.
 Most often the dolls will ask, "Which outfit is the right one for today?"
 Visit the dolls' wardrobe page for more about their favorite clothes.

-The Intrix Doll makes her first appearance into the world in her debut* outfit.
-Her garments are made of an excellent lightweight heat and flame resistant fabric woven from DuPont™ Nomex® fibers (offering an uncommon level of safety not often found) and is trimmed with embroidered detail, lace, and ribbon.
+The Intrix Doll enjoys making her first appearance into the world in her debut outfit.
+But, she is also delighted to arrive at her new home in one of her favorite daytime outfits shown on her Wardrobe page.
+These garments are made of an excellent lightweight heat and flame resistant fabric woven from DuPont™ Nomex® fibers (offering an uncommon level of safety not often found) and is trimmed with embroidered detail, lace, and ribbon.

 A classic A-line full slip underlies her dress and a pair of bloomers, also trimmed with embroidered detail, lace and ribbon, peeks out from under the lower edge of her dress.
 Her pull on boots are made of a short napped polyester, velvety fabric, have a furry cuff, and are lined with the same Nomex® fabric utilized in her clothing.
 For more about DuPont™ Nomex® fibers or how to properly launder: Nomex® ~ Launder.